Nftwl/commit-practice-2/README.md

 # commit-practice-2
-More practice committing to GitHub ok
+More practice committing to GitHub